-After living in Banff National Park for a little while, we got more curious what its neighbours have to offer.
+After living in Banff National Park for a little while, we got more curious about what its neighbours have to offer.
 Waiting for the snow to melt after winter, which turned out to be a long lasting situation, we couldn’t be more excited about our new spring adventures.
-We decided to go hiking in Jasper National Park, the largest national park in Canadian Rockies.
+We decided to try hiking in Jasper National Park, the largest national park in the Canadian Rockies.

 Hiking in Jasper National Park